tarwn/lessthandot-hugo/blogs/content/posts/2009-05-15-sqlcop-fxcop-for-sql-server-would-you-be.md

 no procs start with sp_

-no tables are named tbl…..
+no tables are named tbl.....

 no column names have spaces or other crazy characters in them